 He'd made me tea and toast.
 I'd been so surprised that he'd done something so ordinary for me that I hadn't complained about the tea or the bland white bread.
 He'd brought the stuff with him, he'd told me proudly.
 He'd been shopping.

 "Tea is tea," he'd told me, when I'd asked him what sort of tea it was.
 When I pointed out that I had four caddies of loose tea, he'd shrugged dismissively.
 "Teabags are so easy, Anna, none of the mess of the loose stuff."
-None of the taste, either, I'd thought to myself, but I hadn't complained at the time.
+None of the taste, either, I'd thought to myself, but I hadn't complained at the time because he'd never, ever made me breakfast in bed before.

 I filled the teapot with boiling water, swished it around, and tipped it down the sink.
 I then repeated the process twice more and sniffed the pot, making certain that there were no remnants of the horrible cheap tea in the pot.
 Satisfied, I added a generous measure of leaves, poured in the water, waited three minutes, and poured.